 The Prince of Wales's Charitable Foundation has charitable and trading subsidiaries in the United Kingdom and Romania.

-PWFR was established by The Prince of Wales to take forward his charitable work in Romania.
-The Foundation develops a number of projects to support the architectural heritage preservation, farming and sustainable development of the country.
-The Prince of Wales's Foundation Romania is a subsidiary of The Prince of Wales's Charitable Foundation (UK).
+Established in 2015, PWFR takes forward The Prince of Wales's charitable work in Romania.
+PWFR has developed a number of projects to support the architectural heritage preservation, farming and sustainable development of Romania.
+PWFR is a subsidiary of The Prince of Wales's Charitable Foundation (UK).

 The Prince's Countryside Fund was established in 2010 as a response to concerns expressed by HRH The Prince of Wales and by Business in the Community's Rural Action Leadership Team regarding the future of farming and rural communities in the United Kingdom.
 Given these origins, The Prince's Countryside Fund operates in accordance with the vision of HRH The Prince of Wales which is to help improve the sustainability of British Farming and the rural communities that support, and are supported by, farming in the UK.

 Founded in 1990 by HRH The Prince of Wales with its first product, a biscuit made from wheats and oats grown organically on the Home Farm at Highgrove, the range has now grown to include more than 300 products.
 Waitrose Duchy Organic is now one of the top 30 grocery brands in the UK measured by retail sales.
 Duchy Originals Limited is a wholly-owned subsidiary of The Prince of Wales's Charitable Foundation.
 The company continues to derive income from royalties and donate any profits to The Prince of Wales's Charitable Foundation.